MatthewJDavis/matthewjdavis.github.io/_posts/2017-09-17-deploy-to-aws-with-vsts.md

 ![CloudFormation task](/images/vsts-aws-deploy/cloudformation-task.png)

 Enter in the following values

 - Display Name: Create/Update Stack: s3-stack-vsts
 - AWS Credentials: AWS-VSTS (or select whatever you called your service endpoint to AWS)
 - AWS Region: eu-west-1 (or any other valid AWS region)
 - Stack Name: s3-stack-vsts
-- Template File: $(System.DefaultWorkingDirectory)/aws-resource-demo-CI/s3-drop/create-bucket.yml (you can use the ellipsis to naviagate to the template file in the artifacts)
+- Template File: $(System.DefaultWorkingDirectory)/aws-resource-demo-CI/s3-drop/create-bucket.yml (you can use the ellipsis to navigate to the template file in the artifacts)
 - Template Parameters File: $(System.DefaultWorkingDirectory)/aws-resource-demo-CI/s3-drop/create-bucket-params.json

 ![CloudFormation task settigns](/images/vsts-aws-deploy/cloudformation-task-settings.png)